Srilamanthula Chandramohan: Later work

-A group of irate Hindus, led by Niraj Jain, a Bharatiya Janata Party (BJP) activist, accompanied by local police, also came into the exhibition venue.
+A group of irate supporters of Hindutva, led by Niraj Jain, a Bharatiya Janata Party (BJP) activist, accompanied by local police, also came into the exhibition venue.
 Jain, who had complained to the police about the allegedly blasphemous nature of the paintings, demanded the paintings be removed.

 The two objectionable painting were described by University Vice-Chancellor Manoj Soni as: